 The law provides that you apply for these within 14 days of receiving your KITAS or KITAP.

 You should apply at your local Civil Registry.
 Ask or Google for Dinas Kependudukan dan Catatan Sipil to locate the office near you.

 You are required to update any data changes within 14 days of the change.
-Data changes includes changes such as change in address, marital status, etc.
+Data changes include changes such as a change in address, marital status, etc.

 Application (or extension) process.

 Local law governs the application procedure in each area.
 As such, the application process does vary slightly between localities.

 However, in general, you will require the following:

 4) Police Report (Surat Tanda Melapor)

 5) Surat Domisili (from Desa/Kelurahan) – see our article on how to get one.

 8) Kartu Keluarga (KK) Sponsor3,4